muratk3n/thirdwave/en/README.md

 ---

 "Under business as usual, income concentration is likely to keep rising in the medium run thanks to a snowball effect: the wealthy save a higher fraction of their income than the rest of the population, which allows them to accumulate more wealth, which in turn generates additional income.
-For most of the twentieth century, progressive taxationâ€”and especially high tax rates on capital (as opposed to labor)â€”had kept this spiral under control.
+For most of the twentieth century, progressive taxation and especially high tax rates on capital (as opposed to labor) had kept this spiral under control.
 But the tax changes of the last two decades have dismantled this safeguard"

 \#TriumphOfInjustice \#zucman